mbiemann/weather-data/README.md

 This project aims to answer some questions about weather data from csv files, using Python and Data Engineering.

+Any doubt or improvement please send to mbiemann@gmail.com or create a issue in this repository. 😀 Thank you! 🖤

 There are three ways to get to the answers in this repository:

 1. [Using Jupyter Notebook](#1-using-jupyter-notebook)